 Lactose is the major sugar in milk and other dairy products.

 Now that we got that out of the way how do you know if you are lactose intolerant?
-Many people self diagnosis and often it is not a correct diagnosis.
-So the first thing you should do is talk to your doctor so you can find out if you really are lactose intolerant.
+Many people self-diagnose and often it is not a correct diagnosis.
+The first thing you should do is talk to your doctor so you can find out if you really are lactose intolerant.

 If you are lactose intolerant that doesn’t mean you have to cut all dairy out of your life.
 I can’t even imagine doing such a thing.
 Yogurt, cheese, milk, etc. are often in my diet and I don’t know what I could do without them, especially CHEESE!
 No two people and no two dairy products are the same so it is best to try small amounts to find out what works for you.